Jimmy106-e/2D_Minecraft/README.md

-Making Minecraft 2D n Godot 4.2
+Making Minecraft 2D in Godot 4.2